What The Movie Shawshank Redemption Taught Me about Network Marketing: Tips for MLM Success

 Are you truly listening to the leaders in network marketing?

-You can learn a lot about MLM success by watching what the leaders do.
+You can learn a lot about MLM business success by watching what the leaders do.

 3. First two years were the worst.
-He got raped by a gang of men called “the sisters,” a bunch of Aryan-looking guys.
+He got assaulted by a gang of men called “the sisters,” a bunch of racist looking guys.

 The first two years are the hardest in any business.